LisaHJung/No_Mess_Recipe_Frontend/README.md

 ## App in Action

-* Login/Sign up component.
-Using the button, you can toggle between log in or sign up form.
-Upon sign up, login, the app will take you to the main page.
+* Using the "Need to...?" button, you can toggle between log in or sign up form.
+Upon sign up or login, the app will take you to the main page.
    ![Login](https://user-images.githubusercontent.com/60980933/85210208-32616300-b2fb-11ea-994b-1010ad198d25.gif)

 * Enter the main ingredient you want to cook with and the app will pull up all the recipes that matches your search input.
-Upon clicking view recipe button, recipe page with embedded how-to video, ingredients, instructions, and speech recognition button are rendered to the page.
+Upon clicking the view recipe button, recipe page with how-to video, ingredients, instructions, and speech recognition button are rendered to the page.
    ![search_recipe_page](https://user-images.githubusercontent.com/60980933/85211146-60e33c00-b303-11ea-837e-eb6ee7b3517f.gif)

 * Click on the red button to initiate speech command and speech synthesis functionalities.
 Say scroll down to move the page down and scroll up to move the page up.